roswell/ecl/examples/asdf_with_dependence/readme.txt

   `bordeaux-threads' because `cl-fad' depends on it.
 The building sequence doesn't matter and the result `.so' files can also be used in your future program if these libraries are not modified.
-And We need to init all these modules using `ecl_init_module', the name convention is to init `cl-fad' you need:
+And We need to initialize all these modules using `ecl_init_module', the name convention is to initialize `cl-fad' you need:

   ┌────
   │ extern void init_dll_CL_FAD(cl_object);